Jackie Brenston

-Jackie Brenston (August 24, 1928 or 1930 – December 15, 1979) was an American singer and saxophonist who, with Ike Turner's band, recorded the first version of the rock-and-roll song "Rocket 88" in 1951.
+Jackie Brenston (August 24, 1928 or 1930 – December 15, 1979) was an American singer and saxophonist who, with Ike Turner's band, recorded the first version of "Rocket 88" in 1951.
+It was noted in a subsequent interview that Brenston stated "I had a hit record and no sense".

 Biography

 Brenston was born in Clarksdale, Mississippi.
 Brenston's birth date has long been the source of speculation.
 The birth date on his headstone, August 24, 1928, is the same date on his army enlistment records.
 However, in 1974, Brenston stated that he was born on August 24, 1927.
 His obituary in the Clarksdale Press Register gave his birth date as August 15, 1930, a date endorsed by researchers Bob Eagle and Eric S. LeBlanc.
 Brenston had a troubled youth and often ran away from home.
 It has been theorized that his mother, Ethel Brenston, falsified his age so that he could join the army.
 Brenston claimed he served more than three years in the 82nd Airborne, but records show that he enlisted on January 19, 1946, and was released on December 18, 1946.